nscamp/nscamp/where.md

 * There will be power/electricity
 * The weekend will be catered, if you have any dietary requirements, *please let us know*
 * There is WIFI.
 We will check it out before the event.
+* It's fine to drop in for just a day if you cannot spend the hole weekend ([contact us](/contact.html) if you need a day pass)

 ## When?
 * November 22-25, 2013